 Your attorney will be able to investigate your case, determine the extent and cost of your injuries, and identify anyone who shares the blame for your injured ribs.
 They can help you determine your economic and non-economic damages: the out-of-pocket expenses and intangible costs of your injuries, respectively.

 A seasoned personal injury lawyer will understand the Illinois claims process, and be ready to help you negotiate your claim or take it to court if necessary.
 They won’t back down and leave you financially hurting after a car accident injury.

 If you’ve been injured in a Chicago car accident, you need help financially recovering.
 You should not have to pay for your medical treatments if someone else’s negligence caused your injuries.
 You should call Staver Accident Injury Lawyers, P.C., for help today.

-We’ve been helping Chicagoans pursue compensation for years.
+Our car accident lawyers been helping Chicagoans pursue compensation for years.
 We’ve helped our clients recover millions of dollars.
 We understand how traumatic car crashes can be, and how confusing the personal injury claims process is.
 We’re ready to hear your case and get you on the path to recovery.